larsbuntemeyer/joint-evaluation/README.md

 # joint-evaluation
-Joint evaluation of the CMIP6 downscaling within EURO-CORDEX
+Joint evaluation of the CMIP6 downscaling within EURO-CORDEX.